-- 12.1.
-Headteachers/Principals and staff authorised by them have a statutory power to search pupils or their possessions, without consent, where they have reasonable grounds for suspecting that the pupil may have a prohibited item.
-This must be undertaken by two members of staff who have been trained and at least one colleague must be of the same gender as the pupil to be searched.
+- 12.2.
+Principals and staff authorised by them have a statutory power to search pupils or their possessions, without consent, where they have reasonable grounds for suspecting that the pupil may have a prohibited item.
+This must be undertaken by two members of staff and at least one colleague must be of the same gender as the pupil to be searched.
 Best practice is for both colleagues to be of the same gender as the pupil being searched.
-The prohibited items are:
+The prohibited items\ are:

 - Knives or weapons.

 - Alcohol.

 - Illegal drugs.

 - Stolen items.

 - Tobacco and cigarette papers and vaping equipment

 - Fireworks.

 - Pornographic images.

 - Any article that the member of staff reasonably suspects has been, or is likely to be, used:

 - To commit an offence; or

 - To cause personal injury to any person, including the pupil themselves; or

-- To damage the property of any person, including the pupil themselves.

-- 12.2.
-Pupils may refuse to participate due to some of the following reasons - They are in possession of a prohibited item; - They do not understand the instruction; - They are unaware of what a search may involve; or - They have had a previous distressing experience of being searched. - 12.3.
-Schools/academies must keep records of the search, including the reason for the search, who conducted the search and the outcome. - 12.4.
+- To damage the property of any person, including the pupil themselves. - \The model list above was created using the DfE's 'Searching, screening and confiscation' guidance.
+To search for any items not listed here, staff will require the consent of the pupil being searched. - 12.3.
+Pupils may refuse to participate due to some of the following reasons - They are in possession of a prohibited item; - They do not understand the instruction; - They are unaware of what a search may involve; or - They have had a previous distressing experience of being searched. - 12.4.
+Schools/academies must keep records of the search, including the reason for the search, who conducted the search and the outcome. - 12.5.
 Schools/academies should reinforce the whole-school approach by building and maintaining positive relationships with parents/carers.
 Parents/carers should always be informed of any search for a prohibited item and the outcome of the search as soon as is practicable.
-A member of staff should inform the parents/carers of what, if anything, has been confiscated and the resulting action the school/academy has taken, including any sanctions applied. - 12.5.
-Schools/academies must analyse the data generated by this record keeping and identify if "searching is falling disproportionately on any group or groups [and] should consider whether any actions should be taken to prevent this".
+A member of staff should inform the parents/carers of what, if anything, has been confiscated and the resulting action the school/academy has taken, including any sanctions applied. - 12.6.
+Schools/academies must analyse the data generated by this record keeping and identify if "searching is falling disproportionately on any group or groups [and] should consider whether any actions should be taken to prevent this". - 12.7.
+Searches that fall outside of the normal remit of the school/academy must be approved by the Trust Safeguarding Lead before any commencement begins.